browserengineering/book/book/browsersandweb.md

 the myriad of ways to mix up and mismatch features.
 And every browser has a complicated set of optimizations to squeeze out that last bit of performance.
-And every browser requires painstaking, but necessary, work to continuously refactor the code to reduce its complexity through the careful[^browsers-abstraction-hard] introduction of modularization and abstraction.
+And every browser requires painstaking, but necessary, work to continuously refactor the code to reduce its complexity, often through the careful[^browsers-abstraction-hard] introduction of modularization and abstraction.